 Period ending date, expressed as CCYYMM (four-digit calendar year and two-digit month; for example, 201403 indicates a March 2014 end date).

-File Type - Member Eligibility (ME), Medical Claims (MC), Pharmacy Claims (PC), Provider (MP), Specialty Crosswalk (SC), Alternative Payment Model (AM), Control Total (CT), and Drug Rebate (DR) files.
+File Type - Member Eligibility (ME), Medical Claims (MC), Pharmacy Claims (PC), Provider (MP), Specialty Crosswalk (SC), Alternative Payment Model (AM), Control Total (CT), Member Capitation (CF), and Drug Rebate (DR) files.

 Version number: Used to differentiate multiple submissions of the same file.
 This is important when a file must be resubmitted to resolve an issue, such as a validation failure.
 The letter v should be used, followed by two digits, starting with v01.
 Please include the leading zero.
 Original submissions of all files should be labeled v01.
 The Portal will not accept files that have the same name as an existing file.